ElwinKardux/JointYieldMSDNSModeling/README.md

 File containing helper functions that we use to price the liabilities via the JY model.

 * **Liabilities/main\_derivative\_pricing.py:**
 Running this file will provide the values of the liabilities for all years corresponding to the liabilities of NN Leven.
-The methodology behind the tuning of this model is given in \autoref{Appendix: Option pricing}.

 * **Liabilities/main\_hull\_white\_model\_v2.py**
 In this file, we run the Hull-White model which provides the $a_n$ term corresponding to the mean reversion of the inflation curve.